karenmeep/karenmeep.github.io/_posts/2017-07-14-Shaping-dev-culture-through-technical-training.md

 Common questions include:

 * When am I expected to show up / leave?
 How long is lunch time?
+How encouraged is work/life balance in my role/team?
-* How available do I need to be for production issues?
+* Whose responsibility is it to handle production issues?
+How available do I need to be for production issues?
+How are production issues handled?
 * How do I communicate with other developers?
-(Slack) How do I communicate with non-devs?
-(Hangouts)
+(Slack) How do I communicate with non-devs? (hangouts)
+* What is the process for a new feature from creation to production?
+How are decisions made in my team?
+* How are code reviews done?
+How is technical debt handled?
+* How does the company support me in evolving in my role?
-* How do I get someone from another team to do something? (usually, a Jira ticket, sometimes personally following-up)
+* How do I get someone from another team to do something? (usually, a Jira ticket, sometimes personally following up).
+* How do I make X better?
+(Take initiative and/or provide face to face, constructive and actionable feedback to the person leading that effort)
 * Can I plan a vacation for 6 months from now?
-* How do I make sure I don't suck at my job?
+* How do I move to a different team/role?
-* Stigma vs Reality: address rumors about your company
+* Stigma vs Reality: Address rumors about your company

 ## Techniques for unveiling culture elements